-Land assets comprise separate individual saleable titles which do not have restrictions which would inhibit their sale in the open property market other than those disclosed in note 5.
+Land assets comprise separate individual saleable titles which do not have restrictions which would inhibit their sale in the open property market.
 To comply with AASB 13 such assets have been considered firstly by way of their market value for the whole of the property as the primary valuation concept and secondly by way of the market value for the saleable land component.

-To comply with AASB 13 the fair values for the three elements of the Corporation's land have been determined by the valuer by using level 2 valuation inputs: the Market Approach by direct comparison based on observable historical sales data for properties of similar nature and specification (particularly those in a similar rural location).
+To comply with AASB 13 the fair values for the three elements of the Corporation's land have been determined by the valuer by using level 2 valuation inputs : the Market Approach by direct comparison based on observable historical sales data for properties of similar nature and specification (particularly those in a similar rural location).